sortlist/jobs/README.md

 You know that **subscriptions are the main Sortlist's revenue driver** and you want to better understand them.

-You want to make sure to give important insight to the management team by helping them to *understand the company growth and the leverage that Sortlist has at international level*.
+You want to make sure to give important insights to the management team by helping them to *understand the company growth and the leverages that Sortlist has at international level*.

 Therefore, you have received a small set of Data in the following Spreadsheet
-<a href="https://docs.google.com/spreadsheets/d/1DSHE0r-RVgzaNjc8wyvG7_gVVYUOCdm78fO3MajlK8s/edit#gid=0" target="_blank">Spreadsheet</a>
+<a href="https://docs.google.com/spreadsheets/d/1DSHE0r-RVgzaNjc8wyvG7_gVVYUOCdm78fO3MajlK8s/edit#gid=0" target="_blank"> Spreadsheet </a>

 Your goal is to understand the behaviors of agencies (accounts) on Sortlist in time, per countries, and per plan type.